rmfatemi/bitvoker/README.md

 - ☁️ **Cloud and Self-Hostable AI**: Use Meta’s LLAMA4 for cloud-based processing or Ollama for privacy
 - 📜 **Notification History**: Store and browse past notifications with timestamps and source information
 - 🖥️ **Web Dashboard**: Modern interface for configuration and notification management
-- 🔄 **Real-time Updates**: Instantly receive notifications across all configured channels
+- 🔄 **Real-time Updates**: Instantly receive notifications across all configured destinations
 - ⚙️ **Dynamic Configuration**: Update settings without restarting the server
 - 📊 **Detailed Logging**: Logging system accessible via web interface